 National Disability Research and Development Agenda

-Under the National Disability Agreement, the Australian, State and Territory governments agreed to contribute a total of $10 million for a program of data, research and development.
+Under the National Disability Agreement, the Australian, State and Territory governments agreed to contribute a total of around $11 million for a program of data, research and development.

 A National Disability Research and Development Agenda was endorsed by Disability Ministers in November 2011.
 The Agenda aims to increase the focus in research on issues facing people with disability and seeks to influence research relating to disability across a range of national research initiatives and sectors, including education, transport and health.